apache/iotdb/docs/UserGuide/Client/Native API Update(0.9-0.10).md

 #### insertBatch()

-In 0.9, insertBatch is used for inserting in terms of RowBatch structure.
+In 0.9, insertBatch is used for insertion in terms of "RowBatch" structure.

 ```
 void insertBatch(RowBatch rowBatch)
 ```

-As Tablet replaced RowBatch in 0.10, the name has been changed to insertTablet()
+As "Tablet" replaced "RowBatch" in 0.10, the name has been changed to insertTablet()

 ```
 void insertTablet(Tablet tablet)